yinyuewu/pp_proj/README.md

    * Implement a concurrent hash map with a coarse-grained lock.
    * Implement a concurrent hash map with a fine-grained lock.
    * Implement a lock-free concurrent hash map using CAS (no tombstone optimization, reason stated above).
-2. Implement alternative techniques of storing k-v pairs only / continuous key storage for fast lookups for both fine-grained and CAS versions.
+2. Implement alternative techniques of storing k-v pairs only / continuous key storage for fast lookups for ~~both fine-grained and CAS versions~~ only the blocking versions.
    * Store keys only once.
 Just store keys and values pairs as entries
-   * Continuous storage for keys.
-The tradeoff between extra space vs. fast key lookups, e.g., storing all keys/hashes consecutively for better locality and SIMD efficiency.
+   * Continuous storage of key hashtags for fast lookup.
+Tradeoff between extra space vs. fast key lookups by storing all keys/hashes consecutively for better locality and SIMD efficiency.
 3. Set up benchmark validation to guarantee the correctness of the implementations.
 4. Profile and evaluate the scalability of different implementations.
 5. Experiments planned: read-only / read-heavy / write-heavy workload, the number of threads, with/without tombstones, different fill factor thresholds, different extra space/tag size allocated for faster key lookups